Deliver “Delight and Passion” to people

 We named the cafe "Takekoma no Mori CAFÉ Hitobori Manbai" after the god of rice cultivation and bountiful harvests, who is the deity enshrined at Takekoma Shrine, and we hope that by developing the shrine forest and enriching the approach to the shrine, people will be able to feel the changing seasons.
 In addition to bringing good luck, we hope that the good deeds of each individual will revitalize the local area and become a force for building a bright future.
 We sincerely hope that this rest area will not only be a place of healing, but also become a part of the local community.

-The name combines the character of Takekoma Shrine, where the god of bountiful harvests is enshrined, with the letter "C," which represents the building's main functions and roles: "Community," "Café," and "Celebration," to express its role as the core of the community and a new base for communication.
+The design combines the essence of Takekoma Shrine, which enshrines the god of abundant harvests, with the initial "C" of the words "Community," "Café," and "Celebration," which represent the building's main functions and roles, expressing its role as a core of the community and a new hub for communication.

 About the Takekoma Project